ReconfigureIO/UX/docs/source/optimize.rst

 * How to view reports
 * The structure of reports – highlighting key useful elements
-* A look at what each component of the FPGA does and how your code translates to those resources
+* A look at what each component of the FPGA is for
-* Pointers to using these reports for code optimization

 View a build reports
 ^^^^^^^^^^^^^^^^^^^^